guilhermeslk/game-of-life-js/README.md

 # game-of-life-js

-Javascript implementation of the John Conway's Game of Life
+Javascript implementation of John Conway's Game of Life